September 14, 2021

 Whether you are talking about contagious illnesses or issues like allergies, keeping the facility clean will dramatically reduce the risk of people inside the building getting sick.
-For commercial properties, this means that employees will have to take fewer sick days.
-It also means that it is less likely that employees will feel under the weather and have reduced productivity at work due to that.
+For commercial properties, this means that employees may have to take fewer sick days.
+It also means that it is less likely that employees will feel under the weather and have reduced productivity at work.

 Make a Great Impression

-Another advantage of the fact that the facility will be clean at all times is its ability to make a great first impression.
-Whether this is on residents, customers, or business partners, that can make a significant difference.
+Another advantage of a clean facility is its ability to make a great first impression, whether this is on residents, customers, or business partners, that can make a significant difference.

 Facilities Last Longer

-There is also the fact that when floors, furniture, windows, or anything else are cleaned regularly, they will last longer.
-This reduces the amount that you have to spend on repairs.
+When floors, furniture, windows, or anything else are cleaned regularly, they will last longer.
+This reduces the need to spend money on repairs.
 It also reduces the frequency with which you have to fit replacements into the budget.
-In addition to the cost savings, there are also time-saving elements of this.
-After all, if you need to replace the carpet or something else, you would otherwise need to spend time finding the right option.
+In addition to the cost savings, there are also time-saving elements.
+After all, if you need to replace the carpet or something else, you would need to spend time researching viable options.

-Determining the ideal commercial cleaning schedule is also important, and luckily, it is fairly straightforward.
+Determining the ideal commercial cleaning schedule is also important, and fortunately, it is fairly straightforward.